debezium/debezium/debezium-connector-mysql/NOTES.md

     $ mvn docker:stop

-## Using the alternative MySQL Server

-To use the more complete installation of MySQL found in the `mysql:5.7` Docker image, use the `alt-server` Maven profile when starting or stopping the Docker container:

-    $ mvn docker:start -Palt-server

-and

-    $ mvn docker:stop -Palt-server

-All other functionality remains exactly the same, including the ability to run the build using this Docker image:

-    $ mvn clean install -Palt-server

 ## Using Docker directly

 Although using the Maven command is far simpler, the Maven command for the `alt-server` profile really just runs (via the Jolokia Maven plugin) a Docker command to start the container, so it's equivalent to: